Canadians stranded by Hurricane Irma in St. Maarten, Turks and Caicos to return home

 Canadians stranded by Hurricane Irma in St. Maarten and Turks and Caicos will leave the countries on commercial flights Monday after days of waiting for evacuation from the storm-ravaged islands.

 Transport Minister Marc Garneau said a WestJet plane will evacuate about 150 Canadians out of St. Maarten Monday; the flight will land in Toronto.
-An Air Canada flight will also leave from Turks and Caicos Monday with 90 people on board, while a WestJet flight will evacuate another 130 passengers later in the day.
-Mr. Garneau defended the government's response top what he described as a "chaotic situation" following the Category 5 hurricane and said the government's priority is to get all of the affected Canadians out.
+An Air Canada flight will also leave from Turks and Caicos Monday with about 90 people on board, while a WestJet flight will evacuate another 130 passengers later in the day.
+Mr. Garneau defended the government's response to what he described as a "chaotic situation" following the Category 5 hurricane and said the government's priority is to get all of the affected Canadians out.

 "We are making every effort to help affected Canadians return home and we're in contact with Canadians on the ground as well as their relatives.
 Getting Canadians home is our priority and we've been working closely with our international partners, with the airport in those Caribbean locations and with the airlines to make this happen," Mr. Garneau said.